Become a Certified Veterinary Assistant – Study Veterinary Medicine and Work with Veterinarians or other Veterinary Personnel

 Curriculum - Vet Assistant School

-The Veterinary Assistant Training Program is designed to offer each student the convenience and cost of a home study program with the added benefit of working with a veterinarian or other veterinary medicine personnel in an actual veterinary hospital environment.
+The Veterinary Assistant Training Program is designed to offer each student the convenience and cost of a home-study program with the added benefit of working with a veterinarian or other veterinary personnel in a real-world hospital environment.

 Educational videos to familiarize veterinary assistants with the most commonly used procedures within a veterinary hospital.
 The educational videos run approximately 2 hours and cover 23 topics.

-Detailed study guides will also be provided to direct you through the individual components of the Veterinary Assistant Program.
-They have been designed with your success in mind and will go a long way in reinforcing the knowledge shared throughout the text.
+Detailed study guides are provided to direct you through the individual components of the Veterinary Assistant Program.
+They have been designed with your success in mind and reinforce what is taught throughout the entire program.